comicmeta/ComicBookOntology/README.md

 An RDF metadata vocabulary and OWL ontology for describing comic books and comic book collections.

 ## Abstract
-The Comic Book Ontology is an RDF/XML metadata vocabulary for describing comic books and comic book collections.
+The Comic Book Ontology is an RDF/XML metadata vocabulary and OWL ontology for describing comic books and comic book collections.
 It is a work in progress and part of a larger research project exploring the organization and description of data about comic books.

 ## Contributing